-You should have a separate declaration for each product included in the shipment.
-If all items are the same kind of product (for example, all t-shirts) with the same item value, you can consolidate multiple declarations into a single declaration that displays the proper quantity in the shipment.
+ShipStation will create a separate declaration for each product included in the shipment.
+If all items are the same kind of product (for example, all t-shirts) with the same item value, you can consolidate them into a single declaration that displays the proper quantity in the shipment.

 When you create the international label for this shipment, the postage provider will use this information to create the required customs document(s), which you can then print through ShipStation.

 Customs Declarations for USPS shipments are printed directly on the label, so no additional documents will be created.
 For services that print multiple labels, like Priority Mail International, all labels should be included in a clear poly customs form envelope.

 Customs forms are also sometimes called Commercial Invoices, depending on the carrier.

 Each carrier outputs their customs declarations in their own proprietary format.
 To find out a carrier's specific international shipping requirements, please contact the carrier directly.

 For providers that send their customs forms to your ShipStation account, they do so at the same time they send the label.

 The Customs Forms column in the Shipments grid will indicate if the customs declarations are included on the label, as electronically submitted, or in PDF form you can download and print.